Find Affordable College Courses

 Full Fine & Studio Arts at Vermont College of Fine Arts Report

-University of Massachusetts Amherst came in at #10 in this year’s edition of the Most Popular Fine & Studio Arts Master’s Degree Schools in the New England Region ranking.
-Located in the suburb of Amherst, UMass Amherst is a public school with a fairly large student population.
+University of Massachusetts Amherst landed the #10 spot in the 2023 rankings for the most popular master’s degree fine and studio arts programs.
+Located in the large suburb of Amherst, UMass Amherst is a public school with a fairly large student population.

 Women make up 64% of the Fine Arts majors at the school.